Northeast Forest Fire Update - August 6

-- Sudbury 27 is under control at 0.2 of a hectare, approximately 5 kilometres east of Burwash, on the east side of highway 69.

-- Sudbury 28 is being held at 0.1 of a hectare, northwest of Mohzabong Lake.
+- Sudbury 28 is under control at 0.1 of a hectare, northwest of Mohzabong Lake.

-- Parry Sound 15 is being held at 0.4 of a hectare, northeast of Bear Lake and south of route 33.

 - Cochrane 10 measures 74 hectares and is being observed, approximately 100 kilometres southeast of Moose Factory.